esp-arduino-libs/ESP32_Display_Panel/README.md

 ### Detailed Usage

-Here are the details of how to use esp-display-panel.
+The following provides a comprehensive guide on how to use esp-display-panel.

 ### Configure esp-display-panel

 esp-display-panel has its own configuration file called `ESP_Panel_Conf.h`.
-When esp-display-panel is installed, follow these configuration steps:
+After installing esp-display-panel, follow these configuration steps:

-1. Go to the directory of the installed Arduino libraries.
+1. Navigate to the directory where Arduino libraries are installed.
-2. Go to the `esp-display-panel` folder, copy `ESP_Panel_Conf_Template.h` and place it out of `esp-display-panel` folder.
-It should be at the same level as the `esp-display-panel` folder.
-Then rename it as `ESP_Panel_Conf.h`.
+2. Navigate to the `esp-display-panel` folder, copy `ESP_Panel_Conf_Template.h` and place the copy outside the `esp-display-panel` folder at the same directory level.
+Then rename the copied file as `ESP_Panel_Conf.h`.

-Finally, the layout of the Arduino Libraries folder with `ESP_Panel_Conf.h`  should look like this:
+3. Finally, the layout of the Arduino Libraries folder with `ESP_Panel_Conf.h` appear as follows:

 ```
 Arduino